 - Creating the corresponding instances of Customer Insights entities

 Customer Insights provides a set of standard inbound connectors to enable ingestion from popular data sources, including the Dynamics 365 Customer Engagement Connector and the Azure Storage (blob) Connector.
 Additional third party connectors will be offered in the AppSource marketplace.
-For more information about programmatic acces, see the Connector entity type.
+For more information about programmatic access, see the Connector entity type.
 For more information about the user experience (UX) around selecting data sources, see Add a data source.

 The following table compares the standard connectors with respect to some common connector characteristics.
 In the table, "source" refers to the data source, whereas "target" refers to the associated Customer Insights data model (or instances thereof).

 |Compatible data sources||Dynamics 365 Customer Engagement solution||Azure blob|